 In 2018, the District engaged a consultant to complete a utility plan for the water treatment plant.
 Several improvements were identified to address aging infrastructure and improve efficiency.
 The capital plan anticipates addressing in phases.
-In 2020, the District engaged a consultant to begin design for Phase I. Construction is anticipated to begin in 2022.
+In 2020, the District engaged a consultant to begin design for Phase I. Construction will begin in the fall of 2022.

-Additional supplies of renewable surface water to supplement the existing water portfolio through a major regional project is anticipated to be complete in 2021.
+Additional supplies of renewable surface water to supplement the existing water portfolio through a major regional project was completed in 2021.